openfab-lab/openfab/_space/Task/eumakers-pla-order.md

 He will make an offer and we will receive an invoice for payment.
 Once the payment is fullfiled, it take a couple of days to receive the package.

+The invoice will store on the NAS on \000WORK\2 gouvernance\Comptabilité\Facture In\2017